canter-alumina/bookish-parakeet/retro-files/README.md

 Great things never come from comfort zones.
 Version Control React Security Frontend Monitoring Code Review Deployment I find that the harder I work, the more luck I seem to have.
 GraphQL Backend Neural Networks Event-driven Architecture The only way to do great work is to love what you do.
 Monitoring
 Microservices Success doesn’t just find you.
 You have to go out and get it.
 Happiness is not something ready made.
 It comes from your own actions.
 Algorithm Work hard in silence, let your success be your noise.
 Database Indexing Backend Multi-threading Python OAuth Load Balancing Serverless Predictive Analytics
+RabbitMQ Load Balancing The only way to do great work is to love what you do.
+Edge Computing Latency Optimization Container Orchestration Success usually comes to those who are too busy to be looking for it.
+DNS Routing Logging